Zanop/CDN-Tools/README.md

-Tools to help ucdn admins
+Tools to help cdn admins